Halong Travel Guide For Overnight Cruise Seekers

 If you’re a fan of kayaking, head to this area to hop in and make your way around the karst mountains.
 Your guide will also take you into a cave to go spelunking!

 Ti Top Island is home to an incredible viewpoint overlooking the bay and its islands.
 You have to climb 423 steps to the top, but it’s 100% worth it.

 Luon is a small cave where you can go on a traditional bamboo boat ride – sometimes you’ll also see lots of monkeys!

 – Top Luxury cruises: Hera Cruise, Paradise Peak Cruise, Violet Cruise.

-– 5 star cruises: President Cruises, Paradise Elegance Cruise, Jasmine Cruise.
+– 5 star cruises: Ambassador Cruises, Paradise Elegance Cruise, Jasmine Cruise.

 – 4 star cruises: Paradise Sails, Pelican Cruise, Aphrodite Cruise.

 6.2.
 Bai Tu Long Bay Overnight Cruises

 Located in the East of Halong Bay and close to China-Vietnam border.
 Less visited due to its location which is harder to reach and fewer accessible caves.
 Still remain unspoiled.